 Downturn 101: DO-s and DONT-s when you have to wear the boots.

-I was lucky enough to be part of a Thailand's consumer good company in 2009 - 2012.
-Not because it was the moment when I had big bonuses and business were delivering all flying colors.
+I was lucky enough to be part of Thailand's consumer goods company in 2009 - 2012.
+Not because it was the moment when I had big bonuses and businesses were delivering all flying colors.
 It's the opposite: the changing consumer, retails and competitive landscape plus political shifts made the business face hardship, despite being the number one FMCG there.
-The business were not delivering its ambition.
+The business was not delivering its ambition.
 In 2010, the business had a new CEO, who then followed by mixed of existing and new Board appointments.
 Their mandate was clear that the Board need to turn things around.
-And together with a project team (in which, I was the Project Manager), has set a course to do that.
-Cut the story short, it did.
+And together with a project team (in which, I was the Project Manager), have set a course to do that.
+To cut the story short, it did.
 By end of 2011, it was delivering double-digit growth and back on track.